EricBoittier/Multiwfn_3.8_dev_bin_Linux/README.md

   Multiwfn.
 - Use `cp2npz` to translate Multiwfn CP output (`CPprop.txt`) into a structured NumPy archive for downstream analysis.
+- Use `charges2npz` to run a suite of population analyses (Hirshfeld, VDD, Becke, ADCH, CHELPG, MK, CM5, MBIS) and bundle the resulting atomic charges and MBIS multipoles into a single `.npz` file.

 Support for shell, batch, VMD, and plotting scripts is planned; at the moment the `run` command is limited to numerical Multiwfn scripts.